RettBehrens/installFest/mac-dev-tools.md

 ### Dash

 [Download Dash](https://kapeli.com/dash) a fantastic application that organizes API documentation for developers.
 We'll use it more later as we dive deeper into the rich world of languages, frameworks, and libraries.

+### Postman

+[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) is a great Chrome extension that allows you to interact with APIs.
+Add it to your browser by going to [this link](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

 ### Shortcut keys